-- Clinical evaluation A. Mesenteric arterial embolism - The median age of patients presenting with mesenteric arterial embolism is 70 years.
+- A. Mesenferic arterial embolism - The median age of patients presenting with mesenteric arterial embolism is 70 years.
 The overwhelming majority of emboli lodge in the superior mesenteric artery (SMA).
 Emboli originating in the left atrium or ventricle are the most common cause of SMA embolism.

-- 2. Risk factors include advanced age, coronary artery disease, cardiac valvular disease, history - of dysrhythmias, atrial fibrillation, postmyocardial infarction mural thrombi, history of thromboembolic events, aortic surgery, - aortography, coronary angiography, and aortic dissection.
-A previous history of peripheral emboli is present in 20%.
-3. The disorder usually presents as sudden onset - of severe poorly localized periumbilical pain, associated with nausea, vomiting, and frequent bowel movements.
-Pain is usually out of proportion to the physical findings and may be the only presenting symptom.

-4. The abdomen may - The abdomen may be soft with only mild tenderness.
-Absent bowel sounds, abdominal distension or guarding are indicative of severe - disease.
-Blood in the rectum is present in 16% of patients, and occult blood is present in 25% of patients.
-5. Blood in - patients.
-Peritoneal signs develop when the ischemic process becomes transmural. ischemic process peconics.
+- Risk factors include advanced age, coronary artery disease, cardiac valvular disease, history of dysrhythmias, atrial fibrillation, postmyocardial infarction mural thrombi, history of thromboembolic events, aortic surgery, aortography, coronary angiography, and aortic dissection.
+A previous history of peripheral emboli is present in 20%. - The disorder usually presents as sudden onset of severe poorly localized periumbilical pain, associated with nausea, vomiting, and frequent bowel movements.
+Pain is usually out of proportion to the physical findings and may be the only presenting symptom. - The abdomen may be soft with only mild tenderness.
+Absent bowel sounds, abdominal distension or guarding are indicative of severe disease. - Blood in the rectum is present in 16% of patients, and occult blood is present in 25% of patients.
+Peritoneal signs develop when the ischemic process becomes transmural.

-B. Mesenteric arterial thrombosis
+B. Mesenferic arterial fhrombosis